Abhimkul/mymajorcodes/README.md

-These are my original codes written till now!
+These are original major codes written by me till now!